pavelsaman/pavelsaman.github.io/_posts/2019-09-19-ssd-disk-and-trim-operation-on-linux.md

 ```
 **As you can see, I've deleted the file first, but I'm still reading the same data from the device.** How come?
 That's exactly because I have turned off continuous trimming.
 How?
 There's no `discard` option for this filesystem in `/etc/fstab`.

 In order for the continuous trim to be enabled, `discard` option has to be put in for those partitions in `/etc/fstab` for which you want to enable the command.
-If you're working with encrypted , you need to consider `/etc/crypttab` as well and put in the `discard` option there as well.
+If you're working with encrypted partitions, you need to consider `/etc/crypttab` as well and put in the `discard` option there as well.
 I'll do the change now, reboot and simulate this scenario again.

 When I delete the file and read from the address with `dd` command, I get a different output this time: